Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holidays.

 You Only Fail When You Stop Trying

 Different occasions call for different strategies.
 You choose, you’re in control.
-When we take care of our body, it takes care of us.
+When you take care of your body, it takes care of you.